 ‘Out of the blue’ settlement agreements: If you have not previously raised any concerns about an employee, or there is no existing dispute, the premature offering of a settlement agreement could sever all trust and confidence should they choose to refuse the offer.
 As a result, all related conversations and documents would not be legally protected, and could be referred to as part of a grievance procedure or used as evidence to support a claim in an employment tribunal.

 Offering settlement agreements in an inappropriate situation or manner: Conversations and documents related to a settlement agreement only attract statutory protection in situations where that may give rise to an unfair dismissal claim.
 You therefore need to take extra care in cases where other claims might arise.

 Also, any discrimination, undue pressure or inappropriate behaviour from the employer could result in conversations and related documentation not attraction any protection and becoming part of an employment tribunal claim.

 Davis Blank Furniss has a team of specialist employment law solicitors who will be able to provide you with all the legal advice and guidance you require when drawing up, offering and negotiating a settlement agreement or another termination package.
 With our support, you can ensure that the process remains fair and legally compliant, to minimise exposure to any adverse consequences.
 Our team will also work hard to secure an outcome that is in your best interests.

-If you would like to receive employment law advice and guidance from Davis Blank Furniss, please contact us on 0800 0284 396 for an initial consultation with a member of the team.
+If you would like any more information, visit our settlement agreement section to find out more about how we help employers.
+You can also contact us on 0800 0284 396 for an initial consultation with a member of our team.